Leica Vs Contax

 The Leica M and Contax G1/G2 comparisons are of little use as they’re really different cameras, and Contax was never trying to compete with Leica, despite the internet drivel you hear.
 The G1/G2 has tons of useful features, and, if it’s the features you want, then get one,… or get a Nikon or Canon.
 For some people, they would take a 1954 M3 and vintage Leitz 50 mm lens over any feature laden camera, and insist the Leica is much more satisfying to own and use, despite cost.
 I will say, the Leica can still be serviced by a qualified technician.
 Contax?
 Maybe in Japan.
 Kyocera of course discontinued making cameras.
 More money in industrial machinery, I guess.

 These are both great cameras.
 And like the decision to go digital or not, use an SLR or RF, stay 35mm or go Medium Format,….it really comes down to a personal decision.
 What will it take to achieve your creative vision?
 If I were to buy a film one today, I’d go for the Leica M6 or Contax G2.
-But, hey,…everyone has an opinion.
+But, who won the Leica vs Contax battle?
+Leicas are awesome.
+As are most Contax cameras.
 And I still love my G1. 😊